MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-install.md

    Options include:

    - **SYSTEM**
-   - **Domain account** – Use any domain account that has the required permissions.
+   - **Domain user account** – Use any domain user account that is an administrator on the Windows Server.

 4. On the *Proxy* page, add details for your proxy server if you require a proxy for internet access.